Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

   <link rel="canonical" href="https://9takes.com/blog/enneagram/enneagram-tldr">
 </svelte:head>

-# Enneagram Overview

-The Enneagram is a personality typing system that categorizes people into nine different types based on their core motivations, fears, and desires.
-Each type has its own distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.
+<p class="firstLetter">The Enneagram is a personality typing system that categorizes people into nine different types based on their core motivations, fears, and desires.
+Each type has its own distinct traits and tendencies, and understanding your Enneagram type can provide insight into your personality, behavior, and relationships.</p>

 ## The Nine Enneagram Types